lachowskaolga/My-Portfolio-Website/README.md

 ## Features

-Animated Elements – Smooth animations enhance user experience and create a dynamic interface.
+- **Animated Elements** – Smooth animations enhance user experience and create a dynamic interface.
-Interactive Navigation – Buttons seamlessly direct users to different sections or external platforms.
+- **Interactive Navigation**
-CV Download – A dedicated button allows users to download the CV as a PDF file.
+- **CV Download** – A dedicated button allows users to download the CV as a PDF file.
-Modern & Dynamic Project Showcase – Projects are presented in an engaging and visually appealing way.
+- **Modern & Dynamic Project Showcase** – Projects are presented in an engaging and visually appealing way.

 ![Kolejny Screenshot](public/projects/PW_C.png)